nikilok/chat-app/README.md

-# React + TypeScript + Vite + Vitest
+# React + TypeScript + Vite + Vitest + BiomeJS

-This template provides a minimal setup to get React working in Vite with HMR, some ESLint rules, and Vitest for testing.
+This template provides a minimal setup to get React working in Vite with HMR, BiomeJS for linting / formatting, and Vitest for testing.

 ## Testing